How a new type of broker aims to save black families

 Disparate responses from government has led to a level of distrust on the part of African Americans when they are confronted by child welfare workers, Hewitt said, and rather than expecting access to services that will help them overcome challenges, they have come to expect punishment.

-Even when African American parents try to work within the system, they typically receive a cookie-cutter set of services, not something tailored to their needs, said Margaret Jackson, founding director of Cultural Brokers Inc. Jackson said she's seen cases where women abused by their spouses have been required to show up for regular drug tests, even though they don't have a habit.
+Even when African American parents try to work within the system, they typically receive a cookie-cutter set of services, not something tailored to their needs, said Margaret Jackson, founding director of Cultural Brokers Inc. Jackson said she's seen cases of women, abused by their spouses, who have been required to show up for regular drug tests, even though they don't have a habit.
 Others have requested mental health services but have been turned down multiple times.

 A licensed social worker, Jackson said that child safety is paramount.
-She’s had to report one of her own relatives for neglect and take temporary custody of that person's child after doing so.
-Cultural brokers do not support a parent in wrongdoing, she said, but they also will ask pointed questions of child welfare workers if they see inequity in treatment.
+She has had to report one of her own relatives for neglect and take temporary custody of that person's child.
+Cultural brokers do not support a parent in wrongdoing, she said, but they will ask pointed questions of child welfare workers if they see inequity in treatment.

 “We zero in on behavior,” Jackson said.
 “We’ve got to change that behavior so the remaining children can be safe.
 We’ve got to help them recognize that, and they (parents) have to learn about their own trauma and how they contributed to the trauma of their children.”